Olmeor/Olmeor/README.md

 Trainee Big Data Engineer
 -------------------------

 I'm a highly dedicated and driven professional with an outstanding background in telecommunication, customer services and facilities management.
-In my free time I was engaged in programming.
+In my free time I have been programming.

 *   🌍  I'm based in Karasuk, Novosibirsk region, Russia
 *   ✉️  You can contact me at [mn.oleynikov@gmail.com](mailto:mn.oleynikov@gmail.com)